ssergienko/marionette-github_tracker/README.md

+You can see an application here - http://github.way2day.ru/

 # Marionette github tracker

 This application represents a example of Marionette application.
 The app works with GitHub, using API v3.
 It showes two lists: contributers and forks of "backbone.marionette" repository (https://github.com/marionettejs/backbone.marionette).
 Users are able to switch between the lists using simple menu in sidebar.